-Demand for our products is generally balanced over the second and third quarters of the year and increases in the first and fourth quarters primarily because of holidays and other seasonal events.
+Demand for our products is generally balanced throughout the year, with increases in the fourth quarter primarily because of holidays and other seasonal events.
 Depending on the timing of Easter, the holiday sales may shift between and affect net revenue in the first and second quarter.